-I wish I was far more fastidious over the years in copying down the metaphors devised by my students.
+I wish I was far more fastidious over the years in copying down the metaphors created by my students.
 Nevertheless, scribbled in the margins of my lesson plans are the following examples:

 A thesis is like a compass (because it gives direction), blueprint (provides an overview), billboards (works like advertising), food label (lists contents), skeleton (provides general shape), receipt (tells you what you got), shopping list (tells you what to look for), bridge (brings you to a new place of understanding), flashlight (tells you where you are going and is “flashy”), treasure chest (holds all the “valuables”), heart (vital organ, the core), pyramid (strong foundation; made of blocks/components), magnifying lens (it focuses), spine (directs the body [paragraphs]), recipe (provides instruction), Tinder profile (makes people interested).

-In any individual class, the group suggestions are usually diverse enough to point out that no single metaphor can likely characterize all of the functions of a thesis statement.
-That is why I like this exercise, choosing a metaphor is an argument; students have to come to some consensus on which aspect is the most important, which is memorialized through the metaphor.
+In any individual class, the groups’ suggestions are usually diverse enough to point out that no single metaphor can likely characterize all of the functions of an ideal thesis statement.
+That is why I like this exercise, in part, because choosing a metaphor is an argument; students have to come to some consensus on which aspect is the most important, which is then memorialized through the metaphor.

-The metaphors above not only suggest that thesis statement provides direction and cues to the organization and method of a paper.
-Furthermore, a thesis should be focused (or relatively concise) and bring the reader to a new understanding of a topic.
-Ideally, a thesis should be, er, “attractive” (compelling or interesting).
+In sum, the metaphors above suggest that a thesis statement provides direction and cues the organization and methods of a paper.
+Furthermore, a thesis should also be focused (or relatively concise) and bring the reader to a new understanding of a topic.
+Ideally, a thesis should also be “attractive” (compelling or interesting).

 Often, another aspect of a strong thesis is that it passes the “So What?”
 Test, meaning that a person’s first thought after reading the thesis should not be, meh, so what?
 To me, this is a very complex issue because it relates to significance.
 Often, scholarly theses do not pass the “So What?”
-Test for students because they do not understand the broader disciplinary issues the scholar is tackling.
-The significance can be presumed in this kind of writing (though good, effective scholarship should make significance explicit).
+Test for students because students often do not understand the broader disciplinary issues the scholar is tackling.
+In other words, the significance may not made explicit because the scholar is writing for his or her professional peers and who already know the gaps of knowledge in the field, not students who are novices in the topic.
+(Although I would contend that good, effective scholarship should make a paper’s significance explicit).

 For students, I’ve found success in enlivening their thesis claims by having them clearly articulate the question they are asking.
 Among all the other things we’ve talked about, a thesis is a response to a question (and a conclusion based on premises).
 I’ve often found that a dead-on-arrival thesis is based on a rather uninspired research question.
 Instead of working on the thesis, I’ve had better responses talking to students about the questions they, often implicitly, are asking.
 While writing can be tortuous (and sometimes torturous), I suggest students return frequently to their question and try to refine it in terms of the new evidence they gather.
 In some situations, students find that the significance of their thesis can be rhetorically heightened by explicitly working their research question into the paper (according to the rhetorical principle of anthypophora).

 Overall, I’ve found that defining the principle elements of a thesis statement can elicit deeply personal reactions.
 This may be due to personal preferences, misunderstanding regarding the genre of essay, or even disciplinary norms.
-These can be mitigated if we just tell our students, as clearly as we can, what we want a thesis to look like…and what we want it to do.
+These can be mitigated if we just tell our students, as clearly as we can, what we want a thesis to look like…but more importantly, what we want it to do.

 So – What Can a Thesis Statement Do?
-What else?
+(Anything else?)